 Reclaimed asphalt material, also called RAP, is created by mixing previously used asphalt and water, using either extremely hot or cold water depending on the physical makeup, history, and use of the asphalt.
 This process cleans and strengthens the material to be used in another pavement, highway, or other construction projects.

 Asphalt is a costly material.
 Among the oil, transportation, labor, and laying costs, installing pavement, roads, or highways can get expensive.
 One critical benefit of asphalt repurposing is cost reduction.
-While recycling machinery itself will be an expense, the benefit of reducing transportation costs, minimizing materials costs, and shrinking labor costs vastly outweighs the price of setting up this process.
+While recycling equipment and machinery itself will be an expense, the benefit of reducing transportation costs, minimizing materials costs, and shrinking labor costs vastly outweighs the price of setting up this process.
 Whether your company or your taxpayers are responsible for paying for your asphalt, cutting costs will always be helpful.
 Once you’ve replenished the capital involved in arranging your system, you can begin reinvesting all subsequent savings and improving your asphalt process and others even more.

 Some materials, including traditional paper and plastic, can be recycled, but their quality will be diminished each time.
 While it is still important to recycle such goods, they only have a recycle life of two to three total recycles, and ultimately their useful life will end, resulting in a landfill as a final resting place.